tphamthienan04/Big-Data-Urban-Mobility-Strategy-NYC-Taxi-Analytics/README.md

 3.  **Dynamic Repositioning Incentives:** Implement predictive algorithms to offer financial bonuses to drivers who relocate to chronic undersupply zones (e.g., JFK Airport) prior to peak demand surges.

 ## 📂 Repository Structure
-*   `/notebooks`: Contains the Databricks exported `.ipynb` and `.py` source code utilizing PySpark and Spark SQL.
+*   `/IPython Notebooks`: Contains the Databricks exported `.ipynb` and `.py` source code utilizing PySpark and Spark SQL.
-*   `/visualizations`: High-resolution charts and graphs generated via Seaborn/Matplotlib.
-*   `/reports`: The comprehensive business strategy and diagnostic analytics report (PDF).

 ## 🚀 How to Run
 1. Import the `.ipynb` notebook from the `/notebooks` folder into your Databricks workspace.